apache/jena-site/source/documentation/ontology/__index.md

 Note also that we can both describe classes, in general terms, and we can describe particular *instances* of those classes.
 So there may be a particular individual Fred who is a Fish (i.e. has `rdf:type Fish`), and who has two eyes.
-His companion Freda, a [Mexican Tetra](http://en.wikipedia.org/wiki/Mexican_tetra), or blind cave fish, has no eyes.
+Their companion Freda, a [Mexican Tetra](http://en.wikipedia.org/wiki/Mexican_tetra), or blind cave fish, has no eyes.
 One use of an ontology is to allow us to fill-in missing information about individuals.
 Thus, though it